Cherikov

-Cherikov (Чэрыкаў; Чериков; Czeryków) is a town in Mogilev Region, Belarus.
+Cherikov or Cherykaw (Чэ́рыкаў; Че́риков; Czeryków; טשעריקאָוו) is a town in Mogilev Region, Belarus.
 It is located in the east of the region, on the Sozh River, and serves as the administrative center of Cherykaw District.
 In 2009, its population was 8,177.
 As of 2025, it has a population of 7,710.

 History

 Cherikov was first mentioned in 1460.
-At the time, it was a part of Kingdom of Poland, and Casimir IV Jagiellon, the king, ordered to have an Orthodox church to be built in Cherikov.
-In 1604, Cherikov was granted the town status, and in 1641, it was granted a coat of arms.
-In 1772, as a result of the First Partition of Poland, it was transferred to Russia.
+At the time, it was a part of Grand Duchy of Lithuania, in a personal union with the Kingdom of Poland, and Casimir IV Jagiellon, the king of Poland, ordered to have an Orthodox church to be built in Cherikov.
+From 1566 to 1772, Cherikov belonged to the Mstsislaw Voivodeship of the Grand Duchy of Lithuania.
+In 1604, Cherikov was granted town status, and in 1641, it was granted a coat of arms.
+In 1772, as a result of the First Partition of Poland, it was transferred to the Russian Empire.
 In the 19th century it belonged to Mogilev Governorate.

 In 1919, Mogilev Governorate was abolished, and Cherikov was transferred to Gomel Governorate.
-On July 17, 1924 the governorate was abolished, and Cherikov became the administrative center of Cherikov Raion, which belonged to Kalinin Okrug of Byelorussian Soviet Socialist Republic.
-In July, 1927, Kalinin Okrug was abolished, and Cherikov was transferred into Mogilev Okrug.
-On January 15, 1938 the raion was transferred to Mogilev Region.
-During the Second World War, the town was occupied by German troops and severely damaged.
-In 1986, it was considerably affected by the Chernobyl disaster.
+On July 17, 1924, the governorate was abolished, and Cherikov became the administrative center of Cherikov Raion, which belonged to Kalinin Okrug of the Byelorussian SSR.
+In July 1927, Kalinin Okrug was abolished, and Cherikov was transferred into Mogilev Okrug.
+On January 15, 1938, the raion was transferred to Mogilev Region.
+During World War II, the town was under German occupation from 17 July 1941 until 1 October 1943 and it was severely damaged.

+In 1986, it was considerably affected by the 1986 Chernobyl disaster with restricted areas due to high levels of radioactive contamination.